hashicorp/terraform-provider-azurerm/website/docs/r/netapp_snapshot_policy.html.markdown

 * `id` - The ID of the NetApp Snapshot.

-* `name` - The name of the NetApp Snapshot Policy.
+* `name` - (Required) The name of the NetApp Snapshot Policy.

-* `resource_group_name` - The name of the resource group where the NetApp Snapshot Policy should be created.
+* `resource_group_name` - (Required) The name of the resource group where the NetApp Snapshot Policy should be created.

-* `location` - Specifies the supported Azure location where the resource exists.
+* `location` - (Required) Specifies the supported Azure location where the resource exists.

-* `account_name` - The name of the NetApp Account in which the NetApp Snapshot Policy was created.
+* `account_name` - (Required) The name of the NetApp Account in which the NetApp Snapshot Policy was created.

-* `enabled` - Defines that the NetApp Snapshot Policy is enabled or not.
+* `enabled` - (Required) Defines that the NetApp Snapshot Policy is enabled or not.

 * `hourly_schedule` - Hourly snapshot schedule.